Find excitement without leaving the comfort of your own home with online poker! And win money with online texas holdem while you're at it!

 lottery - ah! dreams.

 Really appreciate your input.
 I'll look at the ex-pats site.
-Do you ever
+Do

 look at the Telegraph Ex-Pats web site.
-Very interesting on how people live
+Very interesting on how people

 and work abroad and the stories they have to tell.
-I've been putting some
+I've been putting

 notes together to develop a story for the site.